spryker/spryker-docs/docs/marketplace/dev/front-end/table-design/table-feature-extension/table-feature-row-actions.md

 ## Overview

-Table Feature Row Actions is a feature of the Table Component that displays dropdown menu that contains actions related specifically to the table row.
+Table Feature Row Actions is a feature of the Table Component that renders dropdown menu that contains actions related specifically to the table row.
+Also this feature allows triggering actions via row click.
 See an example below, how to use the Row Actions feature.

 `enabled` - will enable feature via config.